 Death is serious business.
 Getting bad news hurts.
 And coping with fear is no laughing matter.
 And yet.
 A little humor, and a lot of practical advice, and some serious wisdoms--well, that can help.

 In this light-hearted, spunky exploration of the one thing that is certain, Making Friends with Death —the talk and the book—offer a look at all the uncertainty that precedes this final act.
-Written by novelist Laura Pritchett, this book offers a compelling mix of practical how-to advice and personal narrative.
+Written by novelist and mere mortal Laura Pritchett, this book offers a compelling mix of practical how-to advice and personal narrative.
 Based on Pritchett's own quest for a peaceful death at a time when it felt very near, this book encapsulates all she learned over years of research, interviews, and plain-and-simple crazy questing to make some sense of our greatest quest—to die with our chins up, our hearts brave, and our souls at peace.